StefanPfeiffer80/FASPA.github.io/README.md

 As the intention of FASPA is to minimize the personal input by still providing full transparency, this tutorial
 **Software needed**
 For the first part of the **FASPA** workflow, the amplicon processing, **FASPA** uses the programs USEARCH v.10.240 and optionally VSEARCH v.2.80.
 USEARCH by Robert Edgar (Edgar 2010) is a collection of functions and algorithms to efficiently, fast and accurately transform raw amplicon reads into an OTU table for downstream analysis.
-Usearch can be downloaded as a single executable file (www.drive5.com/usearch/download.html).
-USEARCH includes the UPARSE algorithm (Edgar 2013) to cluster OTUs, which showed improved accuracy in OTU assignment towards other commonly used clustering algorithms and was already cited several thousand times.
-For detailson the clustering algorithm, see here: https://www.drive5.com/usearch/manual/uparseotu_algo.html.
-In version 9, USEARCH implemented UNOISE (Edgar and Flyvbjerg 2015, Edgar 2016), an algorithm for denoising of raw sequences, which actually means that the genetic variation of sequences is analyzed to find out what causes the sequence variation; whther real sequence differences or sequencing errors.
-For details see https://www.drive5.com/usearch/manual/unoise_algo.html.
-Today, denoising of raw amplicon reads becomes more popular especially in hindsight of the known biases that go together with OTU clustering using a 97% sequencing similarity cutoff to differentiate between species.
-For more information, look at the reviews XXXX  .
+USEARCH can be downloaded as a single executable file (www.drive5.com/usearch/download.html).
 USEARCH however, is free of charge only in the 32 bit version, which holds a 4GB memory cap.
 While this is not a problem for most datasets (depending on the sample type between 50 and 100 samples can be processed with the 32bit version), larger datasets will not be processed.
 For this reason, FASPA includes VSEARCH by Torbjørn Rognes (Rognes et al. 2016), which was designed as an open source alternative to USEARCH (both USEARCH and VSEARCH are written in C++).
 For the FASPA workflow, it is evident that you don't use any VSEARCH version prior to v2.8.0.

 # 2. Which publications have to be cited when using FASPA?